-- Associate Professor of Marketing, School of Business and Economics
+- Associate Professor of Marketing, College of Business

 - PhD in Marketing, University of Texas-Pan American